waiyanphyoeoo/Secure-SSH-Access-and-User-Setup-on-Ubuntu-Server/README.md

-readme_emoji_detailed = """# 🔐 Secure SSH Access and User Setup on Ubuntu Server
+# 🔐 Secure SSH Access and User Setup on Ubuntu Server

-Setting up secure SSH access is crucial for managing your Ubuntu server efficiently and securely.
+<p>Setting up secure SSH access is crucial for managing your Ubuntu server efficiently and securely.
 This guide walks you through the process of creating a secure **SSH key-based authentication system**, eliminating the need for password-based logins.
-By following this step-by-step tutorial, you will:
+By following this step-by-step tutorial, you will: </p>

 ✅ Set up a **new user (`devops`)** for better security and access management
 ✅ **Disable password authentication** and enable **key-based login** for improved security